weiran/weiran.co/src/pages/blog/2025/private-cloud/index.md

 date: "2025-10-24T10:00:00.000Z"
 ---

-One night I opened my laptop to tick off a handful of routine chores: find a recipe, work on my tax return, skim the budget.
-Five tabs later I’d been logged out twice, upsold on a “new plan,” and nudged to accept fresh data-sharing terms I didn’t ask for.
-In that soup of prompts it hit me again: I’m renting the everyday parts of my life from companies that can rewrite the deal whenever they want.
+A while back I opened my laptop to tick off a handful of routine chores: find a recipe, work on my tax return, skim the budget, pretty normal day-to-day stuff.
+Five tabs later I’d been upsold on a “new pro plan,” nudged to accept fresh data-sharing terms I didn’t ask for, and informed that my subscription cost is going up in April by 8%.
+That's when it hit me that I’m renting the everyday parts of my life from companies that can rewrite the deal whenever they want.

 That frustration is what led to self-hosting.
 I want the convenience of the public web—friendly URLs and access from anywhere, without ceding custody of my data or paying subscription creep forever.
 A private cloud gave me that mix of control and polish: the services feel public, but they live solely on a network and physical server that I own.
-The hardware is modest, the power draw tiny, and the result is freedom and control of your own data.
+The hardware is modest, the power draw tiny, and the result is freedom and control of your own data, while keeping it off the lecherous gaze of other people.

 My first stabs at a “private cloud” fizzled because they were a pain to reach out of my home network.
 Everything lived on `.local` hostnames, I’d hop onto a VPN, and then watch those names silently fail because mDNS doesn’t cross tunnels and Tailscale quite sensibly refuses to resolve them.
-The services technically existed, but half the time I had to use random port numbers to differentiate between apps.
-It finally clicked that I needed to treat my homelab like the public internet—assign real DNS, pick routable names, and make them work identically on Wi-Fi or through a tailnet.
+Half the time I had to use random port numbers to differentiate between apps.
+That took the sheen off It finally clicked that I needed to treat my homelab like the public internet—assign real DNS, pick routable names, and make them work identically on Wi-Fi or through a tailnet.

-This post is the recipe I ended up with: one set of friendly URLs for my services that works on the sofa and on public Wi-Fi, without exposing anything to the public internet.
+This post is the recipe I ended up with: one set of friendly URLs for my services that works on at home and on public Wi-Fi, without dangerously exposing anything to the internet.
 You’ll type something like `https://bookmarks.home.arpa` and it will just work, whether you’re at home or connected with a VPN.

 ---

-## The idea in one breath
+## The objective: one name for all

 Give everything a real name, let your LAN’s DNS resolve those names to your server, and use a private VPN (Tailscale) so those same names resolve from anywhere you are.
 A reverse proxy on your server receives the requests and hands them to the right services.
 To you it feels like the public web; to everyone else it’s invisible.